fengxia41103/myblog/content/downloads/pandoc/resume.md

 - Had an overall responsibility of a $2 million RFP acquiring its core ERP system.
-Led a team of 4 business analysts and 5 software engineers conducting requirement analysis, system evaluation and selection.
+Led a team of 4 business analysts and 5 software engineers executing requirement analysis, system evaluation and selection.

 ## 04/2004 - 05/2007
 Bit 9 Inc. (Carbon Black), Researcher, Tech Lead

-- Led a groundbreaking research of the Windows NT kernel, which played a pivotal role in winning the $6 million A-round venture capital investment by Kleiner Perkins.
-Technology: C.
+- Led a groundbreaking research of securing the Windows NT kernel, resulting in winning a $6 million A-round venture capital investment from Kleiner Perkins.

 ## 07/1998 - 04/2004